Tirupati Ganga Jatara: Day 0: Chatimpu

 The Jatara (Folk Festival) officially begins with Chatimpu (official announcement) during midnight of 2nd Tuesday of the month of May.
 Traditionally town folk stay away from streets during Chatimpu.
-This announcement is carried by playing musical instruments known as Dappu.
+This announcement is carried out by playing musical instruments known as Dappu.

 Day 1: Bhairagi Vesham

 The day after chatimpu is Bhairagi Vesham.
 On this day, (Wednesday) people used to smear their body with white color paste (Namam Kommu) and wear a garland made of "Rella kaya" (fruit).
 They will hold neem leaves with the hand and also tie their waist with neem leaves.
 Devotees will walk to the temple through the city and will leave those neem leaves and Rella Kaya graland there at the temple after the darshan of the Goddess.
 Devotees will do such procession on each day for the rest of the festival duration.

 Day 2: Banda Vesham

 On this day devotees used to smear their body with kumkum color paste and ties a ribbon to the head.